fengxia41103/myblog/content/thoughts/social media.md

 by private citizen, by everyone whose reference of daily life and meaning is being changed by them.

-There are three aspects I'm feeling disturbed the most:

-1. Collapse of time
-2. Prisoner of stereotyping of me.
-3. Who am I vs. who are you

 # torturing yourself